-Many of our students receive support towards their travel, study and childcare expenses via our Learner Support Fund
+Many of our learners receive support towards their travel, study and childcare expenses via our Learner Support Fund

-The financial support you can receive depends on your age, the level of course you will be studying and your family / personal income.
+The financial support you can receive depends on your age, the level of programme you will be studying and your family/personal income.
 Some support is accessed through the College and some you will need to apply to other organisations for.

-If you are required to pay tuition fees, we will inform you and invoice you at the point you enrol for the course.
+If you are required to pay tuition fees, we will inform you and invoice you at the point you enrol for the programme.